A publication of the Archaeological Institute of America

 Bergamasco’s team has used some conventional methods, including hammer tests to determine the strength of the cover’s concrete sections and tests to measure the level of humidity present in the wooden joists.
 But they also used a much newer technique: drones mounted with cameras, which took thousands of images of the shell from above.
 This has allowed archaeologists and conservators to see areas of the cover that are inaccessible and thus have never been photographed, and has also provided the first comprehensive overview of the structure.
 Bergamasco was even able to mount a special camera that detects accumulated moisture, the enemy of Pompeii’s conservators.
 “The intent of this approach is not only to analyze the degradation of the cover, but also to provide information for structural and archaeological analysis,” says Bergamasco.
 “We don’t only want to protect the Villa of the Mysteries better, but also to develop a methodology that can serve as a reference for all the city’s houses.”

+Current efforts include measures to conserve the interior and decorations, as well as using drones to photograph the modern exterior shell that covers and protects the villa.
 As modern visitors to Pompeii walk along the miles of ancient streets paved with original stones, through the forum where temples and warehouses still stand, past a bakery with its enormous grindstone, and inside the bars, shops, houses, and brothels that still line the carefully planned streets, it’s easy to believe that the city appears almost exactly as it did on the day Mount Vesuvius erupted almost two millennia ago.
 Nowhere does this seem to be more true, perhaps, than in the Villa of the Mysteries.
 Ancient mosaics still decorate the villa’s original floors, and stunning frescoes are still visible on the walls they have always covered.
 The villa stands in high contrast to many of the city’s homes where lavish decoration was lost to looters or removed to private collections and museums across the world beginning soon after the city’s mid-eighteenth-century discovery.
 But when the decision was made very early on to leave the paintings in place, the challenges of how to protect the villa began immediately—as did the multitude of factors that have affected its original appearance.
 Thus, what can be seen today in Pompeii is not only the result of having been buried by volcanic debris, but also the work of centuries of private excavators and professional archaeologists—and even the misdeeds of treasure hunters—who have plundered, excavated, rebuilt, and conserved the ancient city and its most remarkable private house.

 Jarrett A. Lobell is executive editor at Archaeology.